 - The Four Marys

-There have been numerous accounts of Mary’s life, from the comprehensive, if slightly dated, Mary Queen of Scots by Antonia Fraser, to the recent, balanced, biography by Linda Porter, Crown of Thistles.
+There have been numerous accounts of Mary’s life, from the comprehensive, if slightly dated, Mary Queen of Scots by Antonia Fraser, to the balanced biography by Linda Porter, Crown of Thistles.
+Another positive take on Mary is John Guy's My Heart is My Own.
+Despite the romantic title, it is a thoroughly researched, yet easy to read, biography.